Matt-Wild/faithful/README.md

   - Audio Analysis shows you what audio events are firing and where from.

 - 'F4' | Spawn from Debug Menu Hotkey

-# Addendum

-This mod is still currently in-development and lacks a lot of the content we have planned.

-We've got plans for more items, survivors, enemies and stages.
-And maybe even some other things.

-You can support us in making this mod (or in our other work) through the link below:<br>https://www.patreon.com/c/spilledsoupprojects

 # Special Thanks